myr-dev/huskylensRPi/README.md

 1. Attempt to establish communication with Huskylens
 2. If successful, configure the Huskylens to perform Object Classification
 3. For each detected object ID, play voice annoucement via Text to Speech
+4. For example, if metal can is recognized, then will play TTS "Metal", and further action could be carried out if needed.